 The proposed I-10 Connect Project improvements are being developed to accommodate anticipated traffic demand in the proposed design year of 2042.

-A public meeting is scheduled for Jan.
-31, 2017 to provide the public an update on the project status, including proposed improvements, which consist of constructing direct connectors, ramps and/or auxilary lanes and widening existing ramps and direct connectors between I-10, I-110, US 54 and Loop 375 (Cesar Chavez Border Highway).
+Three public meetings and a public hearing were conducted to provide the public an update on the project status, including proposed improvements, and to gain input on the proposed project.
+The meeting on Jan.
+31, 2017 reflected input from the public at two previous meetings and proposed improvements, which consist of constructing direct connectors, ramps and/or auxilary lanes and widening existing ramps and direct connectors between I-10, I-110, US 54 and Loop 375 (Cesar Chavez Border Highway).
 The proposed improvements are needed to improve mobility and address congestion on the existing roadway network.
-The meeting will be conducted in an open house format.
-Project staff will be available to answer questions.
+Meeting summaries and materials are linked below in the Downloads section of this page.

 TxDOT El Paso District